 I’ve been a full-time professional blogger for more than a year now.
-It’s been a fantastic experience, a sort of dream come true.
+It has been a fantastic experience, a sort of dream come true.
 But blogging for dollars is not without its drawbacks.
 As I’ve shared before, I feel socially isolated.
 I spend most of my time in this office, writing about money.

 Also, the income can be irregular.
-For some bloggers, it’s very irregular.
+For some bloggers, it is very irregular.
 One month you might have record earnings — and the next you might experience your own personal financial crisis.
 Bloggers aren’t the only folks who struggle with the fluctuating incomes, of course.
 Many self-employed people face the same issue, as do those whose pay is tied to commission.

-Most articles I’ve read on this subject suggest basing your budget on your average monthly income from the past twelve (or six or three) months, but I don’t recommend that unless your income has wild swings — $12,000 one month and $0 the next.
+Most articles I’ve read on this subject suggest basing your budget on your average monthly income from the past 12 (or six or three) months, but I don’t recommend that unless your income has wild swings — $12,000 one month and $0 the next.
 As this past year has demonstrated, incomes can and do decline.
 A prolonged decline wreaks havoc with the “average income” budgeting method.

-When I project my cash flow, I base it on my minimum monthly income from the past twelve months.
+When I project my cash flow, I base it on my minimum monthly income from the past 12 months.
 Using my minimum monthly income instead of my average monthly income gives me a safety buffer.
 And when you have an irregular income, a safety buffer is vital.